cloudfoundry/java-buildpack-dependency-builder/README.md

 	  `~/populate-buildpack-stash.rb /clone/blobs/buildpack_cache/java-buildpack <repository index.yml URL>`

-  5.2 Edit the downloaded file to exclude any versions not required in the buildpack cache - typically all except the latest version
+  5.2 Edit the downloaded file to exclude any versions not required in the buildpack cache - typically all except the latest version.

       Refer to `/clone/config/blobs.yml` to see what is already in the buildpack cache (take care to look in the entries containing `buildpack_cache/java-buildpack`).